 personal services, hair salons, barber shops and nail salons can also operate at 75% percent capacity, indoor performing art venues at 50% capacity, and churches and other places of worship can have 50% capacity, capped at 200 people.
 All, of course, with masks and social distancing…

 Working hybrid continues for me and my colleagues on the News 8 sales team.
 What this means is we are split into 2 teams and half the team works from the office on one day and the other half of the team works from the office on the following day.
 The managers all go into the office each and every day.
-It has been like this since mid-March when Covid 19 totally changed our world.
+It has been like this since mid-March 2020 when Covid 19 totally rocked our world.

 The Presidential election is quite literally right around the corner so I encourage everyone to exercise their right to vote.
 It’s more critical now more than ever…